xyphllipyx/ChameleonMini/README.md

 #### 1. UID Mode

    1. Enter UID mode:
-      - Click the button `UID Changeable (GEN1a)` in the APP or directly send the command `UIDMODE = 1` to turn it on, and `UIDMODE = 0` to turn it off.
+      - Click the button `UID Changeable (GEN1a)` in the APP or directly send the command `UIDMODE = 1` to turn it on, and `UIDMODE = 0` to turn it `OFF`.
-   2. After the UID mode is turned on, the card simulated by Chameleon will become a GEN1a card, commonly known as a UID card or Chinese magic card.
+   2. After the UID mode is turned `ON`, the card simulated by Chameleon will become a GEN1a card.
+      - Commonly known as a UID card or Chinese magic card.
    3. Global card slot takes effect.

 #### 2. SAK mode